 - What evidence your school needs to supply

 - What happens after a review

-In the 5 year period between the recalculation of deciles with new Census data, schools are able to seek a review of their decile annually.
+In the five-year period between the recalculation of deciles with new Census data, schools are able to seek a review of their decile annually.
 This enables schools to seek a reassessment of their decile in situations where the catchment area or socio-economic profile of their community has changed.

-Each year schools can apply for a review of their decile rating if they believe there's been a significant change in the school's roll profile since the original 5-yearly assessment was made.
+Each year schools can apply for a review of their decile rating if they believe there's been a significant change in the school's roll profile since the original five-yearly assessment was made.

 To apply for a review of decile rating, schools need to supply information which is outlined in the application pack.
 The application pack, including information about how to apply for a decile review, and templates for use is available on the Education Counts website.